acemod/ACE3/docs/wiki/feature/overheating.md

 - Weapons and spare barrels will cool off over time.
 - Cooling speed of weapons in increased in windy or rainy weather, and when swimming.
-- If ACE Field Rations are loaded then weapons can be cooled with canteens, water bottles, or other beverage items.
+- If ACE Field Rations is loaded then weapons can be cooled with canteens, water bottles, or other beverage items.
 This does not require the Field Rations system to be enabled.
-- If ACE Field Rations are enabled then weapons can also be cooled with the same water sources used to refill canteens and water bottles.
+- If ACE Field Rations is enabled then weapons can also be cooled with the same water sources used to refill canteens and water bottles.

 ### 2.5 Avoiding cookoffs